Université de Strasbourg – Strasbourg, France

-Fourth year medical students may participate in clinical rotations at Université de Strasbourg (UDS), one of Europe’s best research universities, located in picturesque Alsace across the Rhine River from Germany.
+Fourth-year medical students may participate in clinical rotations at Université de Strasbourg (Unistra), one of Europe’s best research universities, located in picturesque Alsace across the Rhine River from Germany.

-Evaluations (only accessible to users with a valid NUID):
+Only accessible to users with a valid NetID.